deskvillage/dannychadburn.github.io/consultancy/creative-content-marketing.md

 <a href="/contact"><button class="button">Get in touch</button></a>

 > Want to inspire the people in your content team to achieve greatness?
-Check out my [Employee Mentoring](/content-mentoring) service.
+Check out my [team mentoring](/consultancy/content-team-mentoring) service.